Squeezing and multimode entanglement of surface acoustic wave phonons: Multimode entanglement

 where the matrix elements $\sigma_{ij}$ are obtained by error propagation accounting for the uncertainty in the calibration gain and noise parameters as well as noise in the measurement (appendix \ref{appendix: calibration}).

 The entanglement significance is computed for all bipartitions of the four-mode set.
 As shown in Table~\ref{tab: significance}, all bipartitions yield entanglement by at least 2.4 standard deviations.
-Negativity of the entanglement test for \emph{all} bipartitions is a signature of genuine multipartite entanglement \cite{Weedbrook2012}.
+Negativity of the entanglement test for \emph{all} bipartitions is a signature of full multipartite entanglement \cite{Weedbrook2012}.
+We observe that the entanglement significance is substantially higher for bipartitions where the modes 3 and 4 appear in separate sets.
+This is due to the imperfect alignment of the equidistant pump comb with the mode structure.
+In the measured covariance matrix in Fig.~\ref{fig: twopump covar}b, this leads to stronger correlations involving modes 3 and 4.
+More uniform correlations and enhanced entanglement significance can be obtained by optimizing the pump settings.

-The state generated by pumping between each of the probe modes corresponds to a cluster state represented by a complete graph \cite{Pfister2019}.
-While complete graph states are not resource states for universal quantum computation, different entanglement structures can be obtained by tailoring the digitally synthesized microwave frequency pump spectrum.
+Tailoring the digitally synthesized microwave frequency pump spectrum is also a way to obtain different entanglement structures in this setup.
 The square lattice is one example of a cluster state that can be used to to implement universal quantum computation and can be generated from the Hamiltonian of Eq.~\ref{eq: Hamiltonian} \cite{Menicucci2007}.
 The digital control of the amplitude and phase of each pump tone also enables extending the measurement scheme to observe multipartite entangled states with sizes approaching the number of modes in the SAW resonator.
 Beyond the straight-forward generation of particular target cluster states, technical (and theoretical) challenges remain to overcome errors due to the finite squeezing and achieve fault-tolerance \cite{Menicucci2014}.